 Too Many Bugs

 This is related to the above problem.
 Even if you are feeding your chameleon on an appropriate schedule for their age, if you offer too many bugs per feeding, it’s possible to cause the same problem.
-Generally speaking, 3-5 insects slightly smaller than your chameleon’s head should be a perfect portion size for an adult.
+Generally speaking, 4-10 insects depending on the size and type should be a perfect portion size for an adult.

 Too Many Treats